Sonic the Hedgehog (2006 video game): Reception

-Sonic the Hedgehog was well-received during prerelease showings.
-Reception to prior games Sonic Heroes and Shadow the Hedgehog had been mixed; after a number of well-received showings and demos, some felt Sonic the Hedgehog could be a return to the series' roots.
-GameSpot said the game "showed a considerable amount of promise" after playing a demo at E3 2006, and GameSpy praised its graphics and environments.
-In 2008 GamesRadar said that it had looked "amazing" before its release.
+Sonic the Hedgehog was well received during prerelease showings.
+Reception to the prior games Sonic Heroes and Shadow the Hedgehog had been mixed; after a number of well-received showings and demos, some felt Sonic the Hedgehog could be a return to the series' roots.
+GameSpot said it "showed a considerable amount of promise" after playing a demo at E3 2006, and GameSpy praised its graphics and environments.
+GamesRadar said that it had looked "amazing" before its release.

-At the time of release, the game received widespread negative reviews.
+Sonic the Hedgehog received widespread negative reviews.
 Metacritic classified both versions' reception as "generally unfavorable".
-Sega reported that the game sold strongly, with 870,000 units sold in the United States and Europe within four months.
+Sega reported that the game sold strongly, with 870,000 copies sold in the United States and Europe within 4 months.
 The Xbox 360 version was branded under the Platinum Hits budget line.

-Critics were divided on the game's presentation.
+Critics were divided on the presentation.
 IGN called its graphics and audio "decent" and felt its interface and menu system worked well but lacked polish, but GameSpot said the graphics, while colorful, were bland and only a small improvement over sixth-generation games, a sentiment echoed by 1UP.com.
 Game Informer and Eurogamer noted several graphical glitches.
 Eurogamer also criticized the decision to continue the Sonic Adventure style of gameplay, believing that Sonic Team had learned nothing from the criticisms of past games.

-Reviewers singled out the game's camera system, loading times, controls, level designs, and glitches.
-GameSpot said the level design was worsened by the frustrating camera system, and Game Informer criticized the game's high difficulty, citing the camera as causing most deaths.
-Some reviewers were unhappy that the majority of the game was not spent playing as Sonic; playing as Tails, GameSpot wrote, made a level boring.
-Similar criticism was offered by Eurogamer, finding that the supporting cast annoyed rather than fleshing the game out; they considered the camera system to be the worst they had ever seen in a video game.
-On the positive side, 1UP felt that despite the control and level design problems, the game still played like a Sonic game.
+Reviewers criticized the camera system, loading times, controls, level design and glitches.
+GameSpot said the level design was worsened by the frustrating camera system, and Game Informer criticized the high difficulty, citing the camera as causing most deaths.
+Some reviewers were unhappy that the majority of the game was not spent playing as Sonic; GameSpot found playing as Tails boring.
+Eurogamer found the supporting cast annoying, and considered the camera system the worst they had ever seen.
+1UP felt that despite the control and level design problems, the game still played like a Sonic game.